 Role: Global Head of SEO, Mozilla

 First of all, I have to say that Mozilla is not an ordinary company, and therefore some things are a bit different here.
 Mozilla is the not-for-profit behind browsers like Firefox, apps, code, and tools that put people before profit.
 It’s all in service of our mission which is to keep the internet open and accessible to all.

 The breadth of that mission can be overwhelming.
 Making it easy for as many people around the world to discover a superior browser experience with Firefox is a big part of my job, but Mozilla provides best in class products for Developers and even drives critical policy conversations.
 The puzzle that I’m constantly trying to solve is how I connect all those audiences to the larger idea and promise of Mozilla; how do I help us tell our story at every customer touchpoint?

 Firefox, our best-known product and one of the most popular browsers worldwide, is available in over 90 languages and anyone who has ever been involved with international SEO knows this adds complexity.
 We still operate on a very decentralized model, too, and I’m always working with our global open source community to make local content understandable for crawlers.

-But with every difficulty comes great opportunity and so I’m lucky to be working with so many contributors worldwide.
+But with every difficulty comes great opportunity, and so I’m lucky to be working with so many contributors worldwide.
 Whenever something in our hreflang is broken or incorrectly implemented, it’s not uncommon for someone in the community to submit a bug before one of my tools has brought it to my attention.
-We still have a lot of work to do but we are quite happy with our international SEO.
+We still have a lot of work to do, but we are quite happy with our international SEO.
 Of course, it helps to have some strong domains that really have inlinks from almost every country in the world.
-Properly managed this is a dream for every SEO.
+Properly managed is a dream for every SEO.